wjkennedy/SuperCompany/README.md

 This project leverages the power of GPT-4 to automate the creation and organization of corporate personas, providing them with detailed knowledge files and specific actions to enhance their effectiveness.
 Each persona is aligned with corporate goals, ensuring a cohesive and strategic approach to business development and operational efficiency.

+## Tetrix Prism (ELICEO)

+The generation process is guided by the **Tetrix Prism** framework—a fractal model where **Strategy**, **Culture**, and **Execution** form a balanced triad.
+This approach, sometimes referred to as **ELICEO**, emphasizes how small strategic shifts cascade cleanly through the organization while preserving autonomy at every layer.
+Viewing the company through this prism simplifies communication and highlights how customer-facing work connects back to internal teams.

 ### Key Features

 - **Automated Persona Generation**: Generate detailed personas with specific responsibilities and knowledge areas.